 Earlier, our science writer, Mia Rozenbaum, interviewed Professor Dame Nancy Rothwell about her work.

 Although Nancy’s ongoing research has concentrated on neurosciences for almost three decades, spanning from cell biology, animal research through to clinical work, this wasn’t always the case.
 Some of her early research focused on obesity, weight loss in disease and metabolism.
 It was luck and a fantastic discovery that brought her attention to the brain.

 “It was purely by chance that I was using an animal model for stroke to study weight loss and metabolism in disease and that we found that a blocker of a cytokine could reduce, not only metabolism and weight loss, but also brain damage.
 So I switched fields to work on stroke,” she explains.

 From finding that a specific cytokine – interleukine 1 – could contribute to brain damage, at least in animals, her work then focused on what activates the molecule and how it works.
-Her research group is now two years away from concluding two clinical trials for new treatments that if sucessful might prevent death and disability by stroke.
-In the UK, every 5 mins, a person will have a stroke and might end up benefitting from this research.
+Her research group is now two years away from concluding two clinical trials for new treatments that if successful might prevent death and disability by stroke.
+In the UK, every 5 minutes, a person will have a stroke and might end up benefitting from this research.

 Animal research has been and still is a huge part of Nancy’s work.

 “I’ve worked with animals for all of my career, and we wouldn’t be at the brink of finding new treatments without work in animals.
 And I think we will still be doing animal research in the years to come,” she says.

 However, over the last decades, her work has gradually moved away from animal research.